codecowboydotio/codecowboy/content/ai/github-ai2.md

 logger = logging.getLogger(__name__)
 ```

+### Classes and data classes
 What was interesting was the job manager class that has been introduced.
 This is not something that I had thought about, however, in terms of scaling this tiny program into a more robust and larger service, this is definitely something that would be needed.
+Below are both the classes that were instantiated and the dataclass objects.

 ```Python
 class JobStatus(str, Enum):